mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

   * The total number of folds to be used for cross validation or 1, if no cross validation should be used.

-* ``--current-fold`` (Default value = -1)
+* ``--current-fold`` (Default value = 0)

-  * The cross-validation fold to be performed or -1, if all folds should be performed.
-Must be -1 or greater than 0 and less or equal to --folds.
+  * The cross-validation fold to be performed or 0, if all folds should be performed.
+Must be 0 or at least 1 and less or equal to --folds.
 If --folds is set to 1, this parameter is ignored.

 * ``--evaluate-training-data`` (Default value = False)